Are you struggling to make it work? Here are twelve tips that helped us manage.

 9. But If You Usually Chat, Still Chat To Them

-One of the really nice things with having Matt home is that I haven’t been nearly so lonely.
-Even though we do completely different things, we still talk about what we’re doing and, just sometimes, we can help each other.
+One of the really lovely things about having Matt home is that I haven’t been nearly so lonely.
+Even though we do entirely different things, we still talk about what we’re doing and, just sometimes, we can help each other.
 Matt has explained frustrations with various procedures, interesting faults and vented about rude customers to me.
-In a similar way, when I’ve had computer issues, I’ve been able to talk to him.
+Similarly, when I’ve had computer issues, I’ve been able to talk to him.
 We’ve had the radio on quietly in the background and, on the whole, it has actually been quite pleasant!

 10. Be Sure To Divide The Chores